nix-community/nix-index-database/README.md

 ## Usage in NixOS

-Include the nixos module in your configuration (requires 23.05 or nixos unstable)
+Include the nixos module in your configuration:

 > [!IMPORTANT]
 > When using this module do not also include `nix-index` in your environment.systemPackages list as this